UMM-CSci-3601-F19/iteration-3-rocket/README.md

 The server (`run`) needs to be on for this test to work, and you have to run the `seedMongoDB` task before running the e2e tests!
 * runServerTests runs the server tests.

-Turn on your repo in [Travis CI][travis], replace the build status image in this README, and push your changes.
-That will trigger a build with Travis.

 ## Resources
 ### Angular